Determine the market value of your company easily and simply by

 Comparable Companies Analysis (CCA)

-- Selection of comparable companies : Identify a group of companies that have similar business models, sizes and markets to the SME being evaluated.
+1. Selection of peer companies : Identify a group of companies that have similar business models, comparable size and similar markets as the SME being evaluated.

 Comparable Transactions Analysis (CTA)

-- Select relevant transactions : Find recently completed sales of companies similar to the SME being valued.
+1. Selection of relevant transactions : Find (on the Internet) recently completed sales transactions of companies similar to the SME to be valued.

-- Adjust for specifics : Consider factors specific to the transactions that do not apply to the SME being valued.
+4. Adjustment for specific circumstances : Take into account specific factors of the transactions that are not applicable to the SME being valued.

 NIMBO offers an online company value calculator , which is based on the CTA method and takes current market data and special features into account.